bluekitchen/btstack/port/esp32/README.md

 The script will copy parts of the BTstack tree into the ESP-IDF as $IDF_PATH/components/btstack and then create project folders for all examples.

-Each example project folder, e.g. port/esp32/examples/spp_and_le_counter, contains a Makefile.
-Please run the command again after updating the BTstack tree (e.g. by git pull) to also update the copy in the ESP-IDF.
+Each example project folder, e.g. port/esp32/examples/spp_and_le_counter, contains a CMake project file.
+Please run the `integrate_btstack.py` command again after updating the BTstack tree (e.g. by git pull) to also update the copy in the ESP-IDF.

 The examples are configure for the original ESP32.
 IF you want to use the newer ESP32-C3 or ESP32-S3 - both only support Bluetooth LE - you need to:
 1. set target: